 What is the Colorado State Model Performance Management System?

-CDE is working in partnership with RANDA Solutions, Inc. (RANDA) to create an online performance management system to support districts in the implementation, data collection and effective use of the Colorado State Model Evaluation System.
+CDE, in partnership with RANDA Solutions, Inc. (RANDA), created an online performance management system to support districts in the implementation, data collection and effective use of the Colorado State Model Evaluation System.
 The Colorado State Model Performance Management System launched in the 2014-2015 school year.
 The performance management system includes electronic interfaces and data collection tools for the state model evaluation rubrics, measures of student learning/outcomes, final effectiveness ratings, and aggregate reports to support principals and district leaders to provide useful and actionable feedback and possible professional development opportunities for educators.

 Are Colorado school districts required to use the Colorado State Model Performance Management System?